All Products

 1. Create an application

-On the SAE Application List page, select a destination region and namespace in the top navigation bar, and then click Create Application.
+On the SAE Application List page, select a target region and namespace at the top, and then click Create Application.
 On the Application Basic Information page, configure the parameters and click Next: Advanced Settings.

 Warning

-2. Expand the Log Settings section and enable Activate Simple Log Service.
+2. Expand the Log Settings section and enable SLS Log Service.

-• Select an SLS resource to store the logs of your SAE application:
+• Select an SLS resource to store SAE application logs:

-• Create Simple Log Service Resource: The system automatically creates an SLS project.
-The project name uses the format sae-<random_string>.
+• Create Simple Log Service Resource: The system automatically creates an SLS Project.
+The Project name is in the format sae-<random_string>.

-• Log label: Log label are used to identify and categorize log entries.
-After you enable Enable custom log labels, select one of the following Type to configure the key and value.
+• Log labels: Used to identify and categorize log entries.
+After you enable Custom Log Labels, select a Type to configure the Key and Value.
 To configure multiple key-value pairs, click Add.

-• Custom: Enter a Variable Name and a Variable Value.
+• Custom: Enter a Variable Name and Variable Value.

 • Reference Configuration Item: Enter a Variable Name, and then select an existing Configuration Item Name and Key.